kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 [1,1]:    array([4., 4., 4.], dtype=float32)>]
 ```
 If the `hvd.DistributedGridentType()` line is deleted, we are able to see the
-calculated local gradients before the all-reduce as below.
-Apparently, the
+original calculated local gradients (before the excluded all-reduce) as below.
-above gradients are mean gradients from all participant nodes.
+Apparently, the above gradients are mean gradients from all participant nodes.
 ```
 [1,0]:Grads
 [1,0]:[<tf.Tensor: shape=(2, 3), dtype=float32, numpy=